 You need a separate speaker for each position in the theater room with specific characteristics in it.

-This was a quick tip, you can read my guide to know about which speaker’s characteristics push it to which position the speaker layout.
+This was a quick tip, you can read my guide to know which speaker’s characteristics push it to which position in the speaker layout.
 Know about the best satellite speakers.

 You can’t place the speakers at random positions in the room.